Marriotts Ridge High School

+Public high school in Marriottsville, Maryland, U.S.

 Marriotts Ridge High School is a public high school located in Marriottsville, Maryland, United States.
 It is part of the Howard County Public School System.
 The school was named after the town of Marriottsville and the height of its location.
 The pre-opening name of Marriott's Ridge was later changed to Marriotts Ridge.

 The school is located in northern Howard County on Maryland Route 99, just east of Maryland Route 32, and north of Interstate 70.
 It is approximately 15 miles west of Baltimore and 25 miles north of Washington, DC.
 The school was planned to be built on the grounds of the Alpha Ridge Landfill, but a 3–2 council vote in 2002 redirected the building to a site across from Mount View Middle School.
 Marriotts Ridge is a mirror image of both Long Reach High School and Reservoir High School.
 The school borders the districts for Glenelg High School, River Hill High School, Wilde Lake High School, Centennial High School, and Mount Hebron High School.
 In 2015, U.S. News & World Report ranked Marriotts Ridge as the No. 265th best high school nationwide and No. 7th statewide on its list of "America's Best High Schools".

-Academics, rankings, achievements

-Like other Howard County high schools, Marriotts Ridge High School consistently ranks as one of the best high schools in the state of Maryland and the nation.
-Marriotts Ridge is also often ranked among the top of Howard County’s high schools.
-The school is currently ranked as the 12th best high school in Maryland and #628 in the nation by U.S. News & World Report.

-Achievements in the 2010 school year include: